Concerns For

 Treatments

-This is a quick reference to the therapeutic product index for the Veterinarian, categorized by disorder, as compared to product name and product mode of action.
-This makes it easy to use in a clinical setting.
+This is a quick reference to the therapeutic product index for the veterinarian, categorized by disorder, as compared to product name and product mode of action.
+This makes it easier to use in a clinical setting.

 Medicine